 Gumbasa irrigation canal was constructed by the Dutch colonial government in 1910s.
 In the beginning, the canal was a simple dike for municipal purposes instead of agriculture irrigation.
-In order to increase agricultural productivity, Gumbasa irrigation canal had been reconstructed for the farmlands and inhabitants of the neighbourhood.
+In order to increase agricultural productivity, Gumbasa irrigation canal had been reconstructed for the farmlands and inhabitants of the neighborhood.
 Nowadays, Gumbasa irrigation canal with a total length of 36 km is the primary water source for paddy fields and other agriculture activities in the Palu valley.
-As indicated by local residents and in Google Earth images, Gumbasa irrigation canal was constantly filled with water before the earthquake (Photos 1 and 2; Fig. 10) and the paddy fields were also inundated with water for about 8-month plantation time annually, which are based on our site reconnaissance as summarised in Table 1.
-During the plantation, the paddy fields

-Fig. 7 The site condition before and after the earthquake. a Condition before earthquake where Gumbasa irrigation canal passed across the flowslide area. b Situation after the earthquake where Gumbasa irrigation canal in the NE portion of the sliding was swept away and an undamaged area was found in the southern part of the sliding area would be submerged at least by water about 30-50 cm above the soil surface for plantation purposes.
-Furthermore, the intensive irrigation systems to paddy fields from Gumbasa canal would constantly supply the local ground water tables under the paddy fields.
-In our opinion, the rainfall would appear to not really affect the increase of ground water table under the paddy fields as reference to Fig. 14, which clearly indicates the absence of rain a week before the flowslide occurred.
+As indicated by local residents and in Google Earth images, Gumbasa irrigation canal was constantly filled with water before the earthquake (Photos 1 & 2; Fig. 10) and the paddy fields were also inundated with water for about 8-months plantation time annually , which are based on our site reconnaissance as summarized in Table 1.
+During the plantation, the paddy fields would be submerged at least by water about 30-50 cm above the soil surface for plantation purposes.
+Furthermore, the intensive irrigation systems to paddy fields from Gumbasa canal which would constantly supply the local ground water tables under the paddy fields.
+In our opinion the rainfall would appear not really affect the increase of ground water table under the paddy fields as reference to Fig. 14, which clearly indicates the absence of rain a week before the flowslide occurred.